 What precautions are gyms taking when they reopen in North Carolina?
 Here's one example

-Notably, bars, nightclubs, gyms and health clubs must remain closed, according to the new order.
+Notably, gyms and health clubs must remain closed, according to the new order.
 Though Cooper and health officials had expressed hope the trends in new cases and testing would allow modified openings, the Governor explained that recent data and metrics compelled them to "back off" further lifting restrictions.

 Pools may reopen at 50 percent capacity.